opencultureconsulting/psr-15/README.md

 The PHP Standard Recommendation PSR-15 defines interfaces for server request handlers and proposes a queue-based implementation using different middlewares for processing requests and preparing responses.
 This package follows those guidelines and provides a [HTTP server request handler](src/QueueRequestHandler.php) implementation using a [middleware queue](src/MiddlewareQueue.php).
 It also contains an [abstract class for middlewares](src/AbstractMiddleware.php) to ease the process of writing your own middleware, but you can just as well use any middleware that implements `Psr\Http\Server\MiddlewareInterface` specified by PSR-15 (e.g. from the awesome [PSR-15 HTTP Middlewares](https://github.com/middlewares) project).

-All components of this package follow the highest coding standards of [PHPStan](https://phpstan.org/) and [Psalm](https://psalm.dev/), and comply to [PSR-12](https://www.php-fig.org/psr/psr-12/) code style guidelines to make sure they can be combined and easily used in other projects.
+All components of this package follow the highest coding standards of [PHPStan](https://phpstan.org/), [Psalm](https://psalm.dev/), [PHP Mess Detector](https://phpmd.org/), [PHP_CodeSniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer/), and comply to [PSR-12](https://www.php-fig.org/psr/psr-12/) code style guidelines to make sure they can be combined and easily used in other projects.

 ## Quick Start